What types of income are NOT taxable?

 - Supplemental Security Income (SSI)

 - Cancellation of debt because of bankruptcy or insolvency.
-Enter your 1099-C or 1099-A on the Canceled Debt (1099-C or 1099-A) Information screen and we'll calculate how much, if any, of the canceled debt is taxable
+Enter your 1099-C on the Canceled Debt (1099-C) Information screen and we'll calculate how much, if any, of the canceled debt is taxable

 - Veterans Administration disability benefits